blackberry/saturnring/saturn-opennebula-driver/README.md

 DESCRIPTION = ThisIsATestImage
 PERSISTENT = Yes
 EOF
+oneimage create saturnimage.tpl -d <saturn-datastore-id reported by onedatastore list>
 ```

 The image template is not unlike other OpenNebula image templates.
 The only unique parameter (which is optional) is the "AAGroup" - the anti-affinity group setting.
 The saturnring provisioner will make a best-effort to separate images with the identical AAGroup parameter into different physical iSCSI servers if capacity permits.
 This parameter is useful for example, while creating 2 images that are attached to a VM and a software RAID-1 setup is attempted.
 Note the best-effort nature of the algorithm.
 It will provision storage even if the anti-affinity condition is violated if sufficient capacity is not available.
 This is clearly documented in the Saturn documentation.

+Verify that an iSCSI LUN corresponding to the image was created on the Saturnring portal.
+The datastore-ID and the image-id will be appended to the iscsi targetname and the iqnini fields.

 Likewise, Saturn images can be deleted via the `oneimage delete <image_id>` command or via Sunstone.
+The target should also disappear from the Saturnring portal.

 ## Debugging